-83. The First Rule in Face of Dog Aggression is to Project and Act Calm
+83. The First Rule in the face of Dog Aggression is to Project and Act Calm

 Showing your fear or tension is one of the worst ways to react in the face of dog aggression.

-Screaming, yelling, rapid movement, or acting aggressive, in turn, will only put you in more danger.
+Screaming, yelling, rapid movement, or acting aggressively, in turn, will only put you in more danger.

-Even if you don’t feel it, do your utmost to act in a calm, cool manner.
+Even if you don’t feel it, do your utmost to act in a calm, relaxed manner.

 Stand your ground, and try to appear non-confrontational and unconcerned.

-Try to reduce your exposure by slowly standing more sideways than facing it directly.
+Try to reduce your exposure by slowly standing sideways than facing it directly.